mayankrastogi02/cpen321-study-wimme/README.md

 # 📚 CPEN 321 Study Wimme

 Welcome to the **CPEN 321 Study Wimme** project!
 This repository contains the codebase and documentation for our collaborative study platform.
-Enjoy!
+Enjoy our app!

 ---